-Where IFC formats are available, the data must be used for exchange and delivery to Banedanmark as supplement to the proprietary formats.
-In this case the requirement will be indicated in the ICT/IKT Specification.
+Whereever IFC formats are applicable, the data must be used for exchange and delivery to Banedanmark as supplement to the proprietary formats.
+In this case the requirement will be specified in the ICT/IKT Specification.

 3.2.3 Model files